Home Upgrades: What area buyers actually notice

 -

-Rural cottage with new metal roof, surrounded by trees
+Rural cottage with a new metal roof, surrounded by trees

-For buyers planning to stay put, a metal roof can be a major selling point.
-There are several wonderful local roofing companies where you san discuss shingles vs stedl before you make a decision.
+For buyers planning to stay in their homes, a metal roof can be a major selling point.
+There are several wonderful local roofing companies where you can discuss shingles versus steel before making a decision.

 https://fullhouseroofing.ca/?UTM_source=GMB_listing&UTM_medium=organic_HD